jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-27-my-2024-year-in-review/index.md

 - [🇧🇬 Trip to Bulgaria with Anton](#bulgaria)
 - [🇨🇾 Trip to Cyprus for my sister's wedding](#cyprus)
 - [🇪🇸 Trip to Tenerife](#tenerife)
 - [🎞️ Movie review](#movie-review)
 - [🥰 The moments that filled my soul](#filled-my-soul)
 - [⬜ Goals for 2025](#goals)

 ### <span id="overview" class="offset-top-nav">"💙 A heart and soul filling adventure called life!"</span>

-The older I get and the more I keep writing these posts each year, the more I put emphasize on happiness, fun, smiling, "filling your soul" with experiences.
+The older I get and the more I keep writing these posts each year, the more I put emphasis on happiness, fun, smiling, "filling your soul" with experiences.
 I'm pretty sure, years ago the first few of those posts had a heavy focus on skills.
 What skills were improved this past year?
 Now it's more about what is the most memorable thing that happened to you this past year.
 Which person made an impression on you?
 Did you make an impression on someone?
 How did you spend time with your son?
 Did you have fun?

 The past few years have genuinely been getting better and better, and I remember clearly thinking to myself in the beginning of this year:

-> "I sure hope 2024 will be amazing, and there are already a few things to look forward to, but there's no way in hell it could be better than 2023.
-2023 was pretty freaking awesome!"
+> **"I sure hope 2024 will be amazing, and there are already a few things to look forward to, but there's no way in hell it could be better than 2023.
+2023 was pretty freaking awesome!"**

 Well, I'm happy to report 2024 knocked it out of the park and it was indeed an absolutely amazing year and I'm so grateful for it!
-Hard to imagine, and I hope 2025 follows the same trend.
+Hard to imagine, yet, I hope 2025 follows the same trend.

-TODO: write a bit more
+It's funny how our priorities in life phase and change over time.
+Sometimes things that seemed most important before no longer feel so, and new desires and ideas come up if we are open to them.
+I like that.

 <div class="image-grid">

 TODO: pic from screenshot of snatch lifting vid, more mood setting of the year pics
-TODO: most improved athlete pic

 ![anton stacking blocks](my-2024-year-in-review-1.jpg)
 ![anton in VR](my-2024-year-in-review-2.jpg)